emmgame221/AT-Robots-Assembly/README.md

 # atrobots-asm README

-This is a basic language extension that provides syntax highlighting for the ATRobots assembly language in Visual Studio Code
+This is a basic language extension that provides syntax highlighting for the ATRobots assembly language in Visual Studio Code.
+ATRobots assembly files have the file extension .at2.

 ## Features